Gregor Zens

 Teaching & Thesis Supervision

 I have taught several undergraduate courses on econometrics, data science methods, economic development, economic growth, and macroeconomic theory.
 Additionally, I have delivered graduate-level lectures on macroeconometric methods, focusing on Bayesian computation.
-I have also supervised several bachelor’s and master’s theses.
+I have also supervised several bachelor’s and master’s theses and regularly supervise PhD students in the course of academic summer programs.
 Examples of past thesis topics include “The importance of digitized government-to-person (G2P) payments for women’s financial inclusion in developing countries” and “Nowcasting GDP growth in Austria via the construction of a daily economic sentiment index using Google Trends”.

 Contact